AllanOliveiraM/globalsys-reserva/README.md

   [Docs](https://granosafe-design-system.netlify.app/)

   Open source library of components and styles based on @sxtyled/styled-components that I created initially to use in the company Granosafe, but that will be migrated to my Nexpy organization here on Github in the future.

+  By using this lib, I adopted the possibility of full styling via prop and the full reuse of even the most basic components.
+  This increases the scalability by a million times while making the final bundle much smaller.

 - [@nexpy/react-easy-context-api](https://github.com/nexpy-io/react-easy-context-api)